Ballista Command-line Interface#

 Environment variables prefixed with BALLISTA__ also override these values.
 For example:

-The TUI connects to the scheduler via HTTP and refreshes data automatically every few seconds.
+The TUI connects to the scheduler via HTTP and refreshes the data automatically every data_reload_interval_ms milliseconds.